Host a Job Shadow

 During the Financial Literacy Fair students will make a series of decisions about how to spend their money.
 Transportation, Housing, Insurance, Food are just a few of the booths they will visit.
 Just like in real life, students will experience unexpected bills or windfalls at the Wheel of Reality.
 At the end of the fair they will meet with a financial counselor to see how they put their financial knowledge to work at the fair.

-Find which Financial Literacy Fair you want to volunteer for.
+Check out our News page to find out which Financial Literacy Fair you want to volunteer for.

 Be a Classroom Career Speaker

 Share your career path and experience with a small group or an entire classroom.
 Career speakers open students’ minds to opportunities they may never have considered, as well as inform them about educational and experiential requirements for your particular career field.
 You’ll enhance your company’s reputation by positioning yourself high in the minds of local teachers, students and parents, and you will have a positive influence on the link between education and employment.

 - Explain how you developed an interest in your career.